sushma1261/MockItUp/README.md

 - Where to get the dataset to train the models?
 - Should it be particular to only interviews or can be extended to other as well?

+Versio: 1.0

+Features/Values needed for MVP and the task breakdown:

+1. Ability to integrate with any free ai service and do basic prompt engineering.
+2. Move some hard coded data to cloud
+3. Integrate with GAuth or any authentication tool
+4. Video/Audios uploaded should be saved in cloud instead of local
+5. Feedback should come via prompt engineering.
+It shouldn't be hard-coded.
+6. Ability to add custom questions
+7. Ability to sort/filter the questions based on popularity etc.

+Mapping between features and value(s) to be delivered by your app:

+1. All the above 1-5 are values.
+Since we would need to have these in the app for the success criteria of the app.
+2. 6 and 7 are good to have and hence can be grouped into features.